strangergwenn/EchoRAM/README.md

  * 'Run Generate.bat'
  * Open the 'EchoRam.sln' solution in build/Win64
  * Switch build to 'Release'
- * Start the build, the output will be named 'Server.exe' in the Release folder
+ * Start the build, the output will be named 'EchoRAM.exe' in the Release folder

 Linux build